Fadi960/Diamond-Chauffeur-Limousine/README.md

 The frontend pages and components where all the frontend rendering occurs.
 ### Controller:
 The methods and functions are connected with all the necessary routes.
-/nI have used Prettier, an opinionated code formatter that enforces a consistent style by parsing the code and re-printing it with its own rules, taking the maximum line length into account and wrapping code when necessary.
+/n I have used Prettier, an opinionated code formatter that enforces a consistent style by parsing the code and re-printing it with its own rules, taking the maximum line length into account and wrapping code when necessary.

 My naming convention involves using names that uniquely identify the variable and method, following the Camel Case naming convention.